 With the Stiperstones National Nature Reserve, just a short walk away the variety of birdlife is exceptional, and great variety can be seen straight from the window.
+Whilst being predominantly upland vegetation with the wet ground many waders call this home – in particular the endangered Curlew.
 Roundton Hill Nature Reserve is about 3 miles away, as is Hope Valley reserve.
-The Red Kite feeding station at Grigin Farm is just over an hour away and a putative Red Kite feeding station at Craven Arms
+The Red Kite feeding station at Grigin Farm is just over an hour away

 Ballooning across Shropshire Hills

 We are midway between two launch sites for Ian Bridge ballooning, or he can even take off up the road if the wind is right.
-We tried it – and loved it, see our balloon page
+We tried it – and loved it, see the balloon page on our website

 Eating and drinking